 Iowa Northern F40PH 461 and 678, NSRX coach 202 "Wenonah" PPCX 800261, NSRX coach 203 " Nokomis" PPCX 800898, NSRX coach 7616 "Lake Pepin" PPCX 800799, NRHX 142 "Franklin Inn" PPCX 800957, "Braddock Inn" PPCX 800854, New York Central tavern lounge 38 PPCX 800655, High Iron dome 60 "Scenic View" (former Santa Fe 551), NSRX "Super Dome" 53 PPCX 800862 and NRSX Skytop Lounge Observation 186 "Cedar Rapids" PPCX 800040.The Trip

-I shot this picture after I arrived here at Smith-Dow Yard this morning.
-They fed the passengers a light breakfast in First Class prior to our departure this morning at 7:53 AM with the Iowa Interstate 714 pulling us to the Yocum Connection..
+A picture after I arrived.
+The passengers were fed a light breakfast in First Class prior to our departure at 7:53 AM this morning, with Iowa Interstate GP38-2 714 pulling us to the Yocum Connection.

-The train ran by this Iowa Interstate Freight us we left Smith-Dow Yard.
+The train ran by this Iowa Interstate freight us we exited the yard.

 The train turned into Fairfax.

-The railfans were out in force waiting for us in Fairfax.
+The railfans were out in force waiting for us there.